 Explore Downtown Blue Ridge Ga.
+Ready to find out why Blue Ridge is one of our favorite mountain towns?
 Packed with art galleries, antiques, hand-crafted wares and much more, Downtown Blue Ridge is rich with shopping opportunities.
 Try Canoe & Baubles, Chocolate Express, Huck’s General Store and Blue Ridge Olive Oil Company.
 Eat at Harvest on Main or Blue Ridge Brewery.

-One of our family’s favorite things in Downtown Blue Ridge is the Blue Ridge Scenic Railroad.
-We enjoy the open air cars.
-Every ride is amazing, but the fall foliage ridge will take your breath away!
+One of our family’s favorite things in Downtown Blue Ridge is the Blue Ridge Scenic Railway.
+We enjoy the open-air cars.
+Every ride is amazing, but the fall foliage ride will take your breath away!

 Blue Ridge hiking and waterfalls draw a crowd year round.
 Fall Branch Falls is an easy family walk off Aska Rd, with an upper and lower level falls.
 Long Creek Falls is only about a mile hike (two-miles round trip,) but it is a tad more strenuous.
 There are smaller falls along the path that are fun for the kids to play in.
 As you drive to the parking lot for Long Creek, you’ll have to pass the Three Forks camping area, a primitive series of sites along the river, that to me are some of the best in the area.

 Blue Ridge cabin rentals are definitely the way to go if you want to make a weekend of it.
 Mountain Top Cabin Rentals is the the group we used, and I was very pleased.
-My favorite things were the wrap around porch with a view of the mountains, the screened in porch in the master bedroom, the fire pit, the game room downstairs for the kids and the hot tub with a view.
+My favorite things were the wrap around porch with mountain views, the screened in porch in the master bedroom, the fire pit, the game room downstairs for the kids and the hot tub with a view.

 Mercier Orchards is the best option for fruit picking in the state.
+This massive orchard was started all the way back in 1943 with a simple apple house -- but boy has it grown!
 We’ve picked blueberries, cherries, strawberries and apples.
 The shop and restaurant are worth a stop even if the u-pick is not open.
 I love the chicken salad served in a tomato for lunch.
 This is also a fun place to get groceries for a cabin stay.